 After eating these at a baby shower, I dubbed them the world’s best crabcakes.
 I quickly pulled out my cell phone to write down the ingredients as the baby’s grandmother named ingredients.
 I had to figure out the recipe myself……

 I grew up in Nova Scotia and spent years in Toronto before ending up in Vancouver.
 You don’t see the regional differences until you move further and further west.
 Victorian houses morph into open-concept spaces laden with glass and metal.
 My sense of tradition is challenged.
 I learned that there was more than one way to make a tea biscuit or ‘traditional’ tourtiere.
 Also, manners in the west are more laissez-faire.
 People are wearing yoga pants to the theatre, and an affirmative RSVP seemed to indicate that people ‘might’ attend a dinner party.
+Regional differences aside, I really take pride in knowing how to host a beautiful dinner party.

 If you’re used to picky eaters or chicken finger lovers, kid friendly crab cakes make a great healthy snack.
 And it’s not necessary to catch the crabs and shell them like we did (for authenticity).
 You can grab the cans.
 You also have the option of frying or baking.
 The baked version is of course healthier, but you could do a flash fry at the end using olive or grapeseed oil (which has a higher temperature threshold to prevent burning).
 Served with veggies or a robust salad they make a great dinner as well.